Ford School resources

 - Division of Public Safety & Security (DPSS) DPSS offers a variety of services, including those of a fully accredited police force.
 From responding to calls and providing event security, to fingerprinting and ride-alongs, our comprehensive services help you study, work and live in a safer and more secure campus environment.

-- U-M Counseling and Psychological Services.
+- U-M Counseling and Psychological Services (CAPS).
 Counseling and Psychological Services offers free counseling services to enrolled U-M. Visit their site to learn more about their offerings.

 - The Office of Student Conflict Resolution assists students in resolving conflict peacefully, including articles with tips and tools to manage and resolve conflict between roommates, in residence halls, within student organizations, and even conflict with the university.